Notebooks

 -

-For me, the best graduate-level QM book.
+One of the best graduate-level QM book.
 Precise and concise.
-(And the exercises are very carefully designed.)

 -